-The Student Health Clinic is located in Room 160 in Roy Nicks Building.
-The phone number is 439-4225.
+Student/University Health Services is a modern College of Nursing nurse managed health care facility.
+Care is provided by Board Certified Advanced Practice Nurses (nurse practitioners), RN's and a physician preceptor.
+Health Services located in Suite 160 of Roy S. Nicks Hall.
+To schedule an appointment please call 439-4225.
 The clinic office is open Monday-Friday from 8 a.m. to 4:30 p.m.
 Health services at the clinic are available to all currently enrolled ETSU students.
 A valid current student ID card is required.

-Hours: Clinic office is open 8:00 - 4:30 Monday through Friday Same-day appointments are available.
+Hours: Clinic office is open 8:00 - 4:30 Monday through Friday.Same-day appointments are available.